eddocs/doc/configuration/inputs.md

 If enabled, the Kubernetes Input allows you to specify a set of Kubernetes pods and namespaces to be monitored by the Edge Delta service.

+If you want the agent to process lines not for New Line("\n") but for a specific line separation rule then you need to define a "line_pattern" regex rule.

 **Note**: In the 'include' and 'exclude' section, after "pod=", or "namespace=" this is a contains match, so as long as the value provided is contained anywhere in the pod or namespace name, the value will match.

 **Note**: Excluded pods/namespaces take precedence over Included pods/namespaces.